ActuallyAdequate/Chimaera/core/rules/combat.md

 ## Reacts

 Often Reacts are granted when an Action Partially Fails.
 Each player's Turn can only grant 1 React.
+Reacts always occur after both actions of the player whose turn it is, is completed, even if the React is granted on the first action.
+This also means that a player may use there second action to negate the React that will come after it, such as running away on their second action to avoid a melee reaction.

 When executing a React, the rules for Partial Fail may change.
 If the Partial Fail would grant a React it does not, instead the React Fails and nothing occurs (This means if a Partial Fail would usually deal 1 Damage and grant another React, it instead deals No Damage and No React is granted).